Crucial Marketing KPIs Your Team Needs To Track in 2026

 Revenue metrics

-ROI from event participation: The industry average here hoovers around 3-4%, with anything greater than 5% being above average.
+ROI from event participation: Industry averages for event ROI typically hover around 3–4%, with anything above 5% considered above average, though benchmarks vary significantly by event type, audience size, and sales cycle length.
 One way to think about ROI is the amount of engaged ACV won for every $1 spent on an event.
 For example, using event engaged ACV, you could make $81.50 in ACV for every $1 spent on events for the year.

 Sourced pipeline: Measuring how much contract value comes to an event, and is nurtured and created after attending an event.
 Consider three sourced pipe KPIs: